enheragu/openscad_model_lib/README.md

   - boards
   - elements
 - utils: some modules and functions that I find useful to have to be used in the designs.

+I like repos where you can see at first glance what's it about.
+You will find images and documentation for each of the models so runnning OpenSCAD with the code is not needed for a fast check.

+## Feedback

+Hey, if you have any feedback about any of this (errors, enhancements, or just comments about the code), do not hesitate in contacting!